• LAUNCH YOUR DREAM

 “If you really want to get the attention of a serious journalist working at a serious publication, talk realistically about impact.
 My editor always asks, ‘So what, who cares?’
 Tell people in that industry why they should care.”

-I like PRWeb for press releases and they’re not cheap.
-The reason I like PRWeb is that your press releases end up on major publications online.
-If you use this correctly, a PRWeb press release can help you launch your dream.
+I like PRWeb for press releases, and they’re not cheap.
+Your press releases will end up on major publications online, and if you use this correctly, a PRWeb press release can help you launch your dream.

 6. Social Media Groups.

-Create your own group on Facebook, Google Plus page, or LinkedIn group to support your efforts.
-They can be everything from sharing your best tips and practices to sharing and promoting each other’s entrepreneurial pursuits.
-You can ask for feedback on everything from your projects to your website.
+Create your own Facebook or LinkedIn group to support your efforts.
+The group can include everything from sharing your best tips and practices to sharing and promoting each other’s entrepreneurial pursuits.
+You can also ask for feedback on everything from your projects to your website.

-Former Baywatch beauty, Gina Lee Nolin created a Facebook group to answer the question for herself, could she still feel sexy even though she had Hashimoto’s disease?
-At over 64k followers, her once small group have shared everything about dealing with autoimmune diseases and helped Gina launch a book on the subject.
+Former Baywatch beauty Gina Lee Nolin created a Facebook group to answer the question for herself: Could she still feel sexy even though she had Hashimoto’s disease?
+At over 64k followers, her once small group has shared everything about dealing with autoimmune diseases and helped Gina launch a book on the subject.

 7. Virtual Admins.

 Hire a virtual assistant to help you from time to time.
-LongerDays.com is located in Muskegon, Michigan and is considered one of the largest virtual assistant services in America.
-They have a range of monthly subscription plans that offer you the ability to purchase a quantity of time that you can afford, while still getting the assistance you need.
+LongerDays.com is located in Muskegon, Michigan, and is considered one of America’s largest virtual assistant services.
+They offer a range of monthly subscription plans that allow you to purchase a quantity of time you can afford while still getting the assistance you need.
 This is a flat membership fee.

 You can also offer to teach an intern what you know in exchange for helping you…